Yisas/yisas.github.io/_pages/genesis.md

 while fending off AI fauna that wants to consume any vegetation in sight.

 The player can control the elements, allowing them to terraform the terrain to reach other areas, as well as fend off the animals that try to consume the limited and much needed vegetation.
-They can also wanipulate the wind to perform a basic attack.
+They can also manipulate the wind to perform a basic attack.

 {% include video id="-DSK2mk6QYQ" provider="youtube" %}
 ## Before joining this project